Museum Policies, Accessibility & FAQ

 I’m staying at a downtown hotel, but don’t have my car.
 How do I get to the Museum?

 We are within walking distance of many downtown hotels.
-The Music City Circuit is a free bus line that runs throughout the downtown area.
-Visit NashvilleMTA.org for route details.
+Visit NashvilleMTA.org for local public transportation details.
 Uber and Lyft are also available in Nashville.

 Can I get a guided tour of the Museum?
 How much time should I allow?